Home (Eurostat)

 Motor energy

-The principal type of motor energy used by the vehicle as certified by the competent authority of the country of registration.
-For hybrid or dual-fuelled vehicles adapted for using more than one type of motor energy (e.g., LPG and petrol, or electricity and diesel, etc.), the principal type of motor energy should be, where possible, an alternative fuel.
+The principal type of motor energy used by the vehicle is certified by the competent authority of the country of registration.
+For hybrid or dual-fuelled vehicles adapted for using more than one type of motor energy (e.g. LPG and petrol, or electricity and diesel, etc.), the principal type of motor energy should be, where possible, an alternative fuel.

 Alternative fuel

-A type of motor energy other than the conventional fuels, petrol and diesel.
-Alternative fuels include electricity, LPG, natural gas (NGL or CNG), alcohols, mixtures of alcohols with other fuels, hydrogen, bio-fuels (such as biodiesel), etc. (this list is not exhaustive).
+A type of motor energy other than the conventional fuels petrol and diesel.
+Alternative fuels include electricity, LPG, natural gas (LNG or CNG), alcohols, mixtures of alcohols with other fuels, hydrogen, bio-fuels (such as biodiesel), etc. (this list is not exhaustive).
 Alternative fuels do not include unleaded petrol, reformulated petrol or city (low-sulphur) diesel, neither hybrid petrol-electric nor hybrid diesel-electric motor energy.

 Motorisation rate

-The number of registered passenger cars per 1000 inhabitants.
+The number of passenger cars per 1 000 inhabitants.

 Context

 The Common Questionnaire on Inland Transport Statistics is a joint project of Eurostat, the International Transport Forum (ITF) and the United Nations Economic Commission for Europe (UNECE).
 The data are provided on a voluntary basis by a large number of countries, both within and outside the European Union.
 Data is collected from reliable sources, but data collection methodologies are not harmonised at EU level.
 Comparability across countries is restricted as the classifications used in the national vehicle registers are not harmonised.
-Vehicle registers may exclude taxis, pick-ups and vans from the definition of “passenger cars”, and may also exclude very old vehicles.
-This article covers data provided by the EU Member States, the EFTA countries and EU candidate countries and the one potential candidate.
+Vehicle registers may exclude taxis, pick-ups and "vans for passengers" from the definition of "passenger cars", and may also exclude very old vehicles.
+This article covers data provided by the EU countries, EFTA countries, EU candidate countries and the one potential candidate.